 Since 2008 Oliver Kipp is tutor for violin and chamber music of the "European Union Youth Orchestra".
 He has a teaching position at the Hanover University of Music, Media and Drama.
 He also works regularly with the academicians of the NDR Radiophilharmonie Orchestra.
 He is a demanded jury member at international competitions, lecturer at master classes and member of the "Audition Panel" of the "European Union Youth Orchestra".

-Anna Lewis was born near Moscow, where she received her first musical training at the Tchaikovsky Conservatory under Fedor Druchinjn.
-Since 1992, she has been living in Germany, first studying in Freiburg under PKim Kashkashian and then in Frankfurt with Tabea Zimmermann, where she completed her studies as a concert soloist.
+The violinist Anna Lewis comes from the vicinity of Moscow, where she also received her first training at the Tchaikovsky Conservatory with Prof. Fedor Druschinjn.
+She has been living in Germany since 1992, first studying in Freiburg with Prof. Kim Kashkashian, then moving on to Frankfurt to study with Prof. Tabea Zimmermann, where she graduated with the degree of "concert soloist".

-Anna Lewis is a regular chamber music performer with the Arte Ensemble.
+Anna Lewis performs regularly with the Arte Ensemble.

 Kathrin Rabus studied in Basel (Switzerland) with Sandor Zöldy, in Tel Aviv (Israel) with Pjotr Bondarenko and in New York with the renowned violin pedagogue Dorothy DeLay and had masterclasses with Henryk Szeryng, Nathan Milstein and Gidon Kremer.
 An important milestone in her international career was winning the German Younger Soloists Podium Award in 1979 as well as the International Tibor Varga Violin Competition in 1987.